-What's great about these banana protein pancakes is you can basically use whatever type of protein powder you want!
+What's great about these banana protein pancakes is you can use whatever type of protein powder you like or have on hand!

-- Looking for gf? find a certified gluten-free protein.
+- Looking for gluten-free?
+Find a certified gluten-free protein.

 - How about some greens?
 Lots of protein powders have greens in their blend!